Alimony in Ohio: Your Complete Guide (Recommended)

 The first thing that a judge will need to consider is each spouse’s current income.
 This calculation indicates whether or not a spouse truly needs assistance with his or her monthly expenditures, and if the other spouse has money to give.
 After all, he or she cannot order payments for money that does not exist.

 Many spouses will take this opportunity to scale back at work and take a lower-paying position, which limits the amount of money they have left over to make alimony payments.
 You will need to consider this move very carefully, and determine whether or not you will still have enough money to pay your own bills each month.
-A Certified Divorce Financial Analyst can help you make wiser financial decisions and plan for the future.
+A Divorce Financial Analyst can help you make wiser financial decisions and plan for the future.

 Keep in mind that a judge will also look at both spouses’ earning ability, which is the amount of money they could make, based on their training, education, and experience.
 This earning ability helps determine whether or not one spouse is making an appropriate amount of money, but it can also serve to help a disadvantaged spouse prove that he or she cannot cover his or her bills.
 It may demonstrate to a judge that he or she will need more training or school before being able to be financially independent without alimony payments.